Jacob7179/YouTube-Music-Player-Web/README.md

 1. **Playing Songs**: Click on any song in your playlist to play it
 2. **Search YouTube**: Use the search bar to find new songs on YouTube
 3. **Add Songs**: Click the "Add" button next to search results to add them to your playlist
+4. **Persistent Playlist**: Your playlist is saved in browser storage and persists across sessions
-4. **Remove Songs**: Click the trash icon next to songs in your playlist to remove them
+5. **Remove Songs**: Click the trash icon next to songs in your playlist to remove them
-5. **Search Playlist**: Use the playlist search bar to filter your existing songs
+6. **Search Playlist**: Use the playlist search bar to filter your existing songs
-6. **Controls**: Use play/pause, next/previous, volume, and repeat controls
+7. **Controls**: Use play/pause, next/previous, volume, and repeat controls
-7. **Dark Mode**: Toggle dark mode for better viewing experience
+8. **Dark Mode**: Toggle dark mode for better viewing experience
+9. **Secure API Key Management**: Uses GitHub Secrets for secure API key storage
+10. **Optimized Search**: Searched result will store in browser storage (No need to waste Quota for same results)
+11. **Import Playlist**: Import playlist with JSON files
+12. **Export Playlist**: Export playlist as JSON files
+13. **Delete Search Cache**: Delete search cache from browser storage

 ## 🔧 GitHub Actions Workflow